Principles of Democracy

 - Speech: Common ideals of Pakistan and France

-- Context: Reply to the Speech made by the First Ambassador of the Republic of France to Pakistan at the time of Presenting credentials to the Quaid-e-Azam on 21st January, 1948.
+- Context: Speaking with the First Ambassador of the Republic of France to Pakistan on 21st January, 1948.

 The French revolution demonstrated how internal changes within societies are able to shake the international equilibrium more profoundly than aggression from abroad.
 While French history provides hope and inspiration to Pakistan, we recognize that violence is inherent in the scope of revolution and we are cautious of a revolutionary struggle which if severe and prolonged can often degenerate into a struggle for naked power and maintenance of order primarily from use of force.